 Alternatives

-If an IR filter is already available for electronic photography, the less expensive CLS filter is a good option.
+If an IR filter is already available for electronic photography, the more affordable CLS filter is a good option.

 Suitability of the filter